Based at the Cathedral Chiropractic and Acupuncture Clinic

 excess heat in the body.
 A condition such as irritable bowel syndrome may be the result of a weakness in the digestive system, which acupuncture would address.
 Where there is a blockage of energy, for example, at the site of an injury, the needles stimulate movement and blood flow in the area.

-Traditional acupuncture may be used to treat a wide range of conditions.
-The World Health Organisation lists a wide range of health problems.
+Traditional acupuncture is used by many people with varying health needs.
 Often people have been through the Western medical system and still find themselves in need of help.
 Many people come because acupuncture helps them to feel more relaxed and healthy.
 Some use acupuncture as a preventative measure to strengthen their constitution.
 Acupuncture treatment is holistic in nature and therefore treats health problems at a deep level and does not separate physical and emotional health.

-To read more about the latest acupuncture research visit the Evidence Based Acupuncture website.
+To read more about the latest acupuncture research in allergic rhinitis, menopause, mental health, musculoskeletal issues, pain, pediatrics, oncology and safety, visit the Evidence Based Acupuncture website.